Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 - **partial sharing**: only some data of the study are shared, this is the most common case of data sharing
     * sharing of secondary/analysis data, but not of primary data (e.g. sharing of the data ploints of figures)
     * cherry pick-up data sharing: "relevant" data
-    * patial data sharing without further discussion
+    * partial data sharing without further discussion

 - **insufficient or invalid data sharing**: